thetransistor/OpenWest2016/readme.md

 	- Press Button 1 to save the selected brightness

 ##Troubleshooting
-- Text freezes ore disappears
+- Text freezes or disappears
 	- Replace the batteries